 6. Note the OCI Registration Number

 The OCI Registration number is what you get when you submit the OCI application on the OCI website.
-Using this, you can re-upload the documents and photo and signature etc.
+Using this, you can re-upload the documents and photos and signature, etc.

 And you will be asked for this when you visit the FRRO.You can upload and re-upload documents until the OCI application is registered by the Indian Mission/FRRO.
 Once it is registered, you can’t upload any new documents.

 Once your apply OCI card online, and get the OCI registration number, you need to pay the fees for OCI application.

 OCI Fees in India and How to Pay

 If you are submitting OCI application in India, the only mode of payment is through a demand draft from any Indian Bank (except Co-operative Bank / Societies).
 The OCI fee in India is 15000 INR.

 The demand draft that I got was in favor ‘PAO (Secretariat), MHA’ and should be payable at New Delhi, as per the email I received from the FRRO Bangalore.However, I would request you to get the demand draft in favor of “Pay and Accounts Officer (Secretariat)”.
 This is displayed on the OCI website.
 The DD should not be older than 15 days on the date of document submission.